djagerif/comfort2mqtt/DOCS.md

 ### Option: `Comfort Configuration file` (Optional)

-  Comfort Configuration file, also referred to as the 'CCLX' file to be used for object enrichment EG. Zone Names etc. Place this file in the Home Assistant `addon_config/<comfort2mqtt slug>` folder.
+  Comfort Configuration file, also referred to as the 'CCLX' file to be used for object enrichment EG. Zone Names etc. Place this file in the Home Assistant `_configs/<comfort2mqtt slug>` folder.

-  To upload a file to the `addon_config` directory you could use something like [Samba share][samba] Add-on or similar allowing filesystem access to seleced directories on Home Assistant.
+  To upload a file to the `_configs` directory you could use something like [Samba share][samba] Add-on or similar allowing filesystem access to seleced directories on Home Assistant.

   [samba]:https://github.com/home-assistant/addons/tree/master/samba

 ### Option: `Global Log Verbosity` (Optional)

-  This option controls the level of log output by the addon and can be changed to be more or less verbose, which might be useful when you are dealing with an unknown issue.
+  This option controls the level of log output by the Add-on and can be changed to be more or less verbose, which might be useful when you are dealing with an unknown issue.
 Possible values are:

 - `DEBUG`:   Shows detailed debug information.
 - `ERROR`:   Runtime errors that do not require immediate action.